-Columbia College Hollywood is committed to an institution-wide policy of equity and inclusion.
+California College of ASU is committed to an institution-wide policy of equity and inclusion.
 Our campuses offer technologically-rich academic environments where our diverse communities of students, staff, and faculty can learn and work together, where differences in experiences, expertise, ideas, and opinions are welcomed and valued.
-CCH is a place where all perspectives and identities are treated with dignity, fairness, caring, and equality without bias due to religion, national origin, age, sex, marital status, sexual orientation, gender identity, height, weight, veteran status, or disability.
+Our college is a place where all perspectives and identities are treated with dignity, fairness, caring, and equality without bias due to religion, national origin, age, sex, marital status, sexual orientation, gender identity, height, weight, veteran status, or disability.

-As a member institution accredited by WASC Senior College and University Commission (WSCUC), Columbia College Hollywood is actively committed to the principles of equity and inclusion set forth in the WSCUC Equity and Inclusion Policy.
+As a member institution accredited by WASC Senior College and University Commission (WSCUC), California College of ASU is actively committed to the principles of equity and inclusion set forth in the WSCUC Equity and Inclusion Policy.

 WSCUC Equity & Inclusion Policy

-For 68 years, Columbia College Hollywood has been educating aspiring artists in visual storytelling, helping thousands of students in pursuing their creative dreams.
+California College of ASU has been educating aspiring artists in visual storytelling, helping thousands of students in pursuing their creative dreams.
 Never has our role as educators been as important and relevant as it is today.

 Our campus has created a diversity inclusion task force whose sole objective is to address these disparities and find actionable outcomes that can be seen, heard, and felt across all facets of our campus environment.
 A few examples include: course curriculum review and overhaul, modified hiring practices that invite more opportunities for under-represented communities, training initiatives that mandate respect, events that celebrate and bring awareness to our unique differences, and instilling a culture where people of color are seen as leaders within our college.

-At CCH, we believe it is important to take a stand by demonstrating our willingness to promote and inspire systemic change.
+At California College of ASU, we believe it is important to take a stand by demonstrating our willingness to promote and inspire systemic change.
 We must speak honestly and truthfully to the ugliness of racism that permeates throughout our society today.
 It may be an uncomfortable conversation for some, but it is an all-too familiar reality for anyone living in this country with black or brown skin.
 Hiding from it, ignoring it, or being silent about it will not make it go away.